 Surveying historic resources lies at the heart of a good preservation program.
 In Virginia, the statewide survey has been underway for 45-plus years.
 During that time, more than 165,000 architectural and archaeological properties have been recorded and added to the state's inventory of historic sites.

-Developing an accurate and comprehensive inventory is an ongoing process, with thousands of new entries being made each year.
-Each individual property must be photographed and mapped on U.S. Geological Survey topographic maps.
-Information about the style of the building, its construction date, and who built it is accompanied by a detailed architectural description and an evaluation of the relative significance of the property.
-For archaeological sites, the period from which the site dates, the cultural affiliation, and a detailed description of the attributes of the site and its artifacts are recorded.
+During a survey, each property is photographed and mapped on U.S. Geological Survey topographic maps.
+Information about a building's style, its construction date, and who built it is accompanied by a detailed architectural description and an evaluation of the relative significance of the property.
+For archaeological sites, the period from which the site dates, its cultural affiliation, and a detailed description of the attributes of the site and its artifacts are recorded.

-The primary products of a survey project are the completed forms, the photographs, and the mapping information.
-The projects require a written, illustrated report and a scripted slide presentation to expand public education about a locality's history and resources.
-Local governments can use this valuable information in their long-range planning activities as well as to develop effective heritage tourism programs.
+The primary products of a survey project are the completed forms, photographs, and the mapping information about historic resources.
+The projects require a written, illustrated report, and a scripted slide presentation to expand public awareness and education about a locality's history and resources.
+These products also help local governments by providing valuable information in their long-range planning activities as well as to develop effective heritage tourism programs.

 Since the inception in 1991 of the Survey and Planning Cost Share Program, more than 100 communities have joined DHR to conduct 150-plus projects in every region of the Commonwealth.
-As a result, each year this department’s inventory of architectural and archaeological historic resources grows with the addition of more than 4,000 newly recorded properties.
+As a result, each year DHR's inventory of architectural and archaeological historic resources grows with the addition of more than 4,000 newly recorded properties.

-For further information regarding the survey program, contact Carey Jones at (804) 482-6453.
+For more information regarding the survey program, contact Blake McDonald at (804) 482-6086.